AT HOME

 Sania Pell freelance interior stylist London.

-Sania Pell is a freelance interior stylist, art/creative director and consultant based in London.
-She is a Contributing Stylist at Elle Decoration magazine, with whom she has worked for over 20 years, and is well known for bringing a unique aspect to photographic shoots for national publications, leading international brands and retailers as well as style consultancy for architects and property developers.
+Sania Pell is a leading interior stylist, art/creative director and consultant based in London.
+Highly-experienced and influential, she has been a Contributing Stylist at Elle Decoration UK magazine for over 20 years, and is well known for bringing a unique aspect to photographic shoots for national publications, leading international brands and retailers as well as for architects and property developers.
 She is the author of best-selling book The Homemade Home and The Homemade Home for Children.
 A trained, former textile designer, Sania is also involved in many multi-disciplinary creative projects.

 To enquire about commissioning Sania for commercial or editorial projects, please use the contact form.